ProfRandom/WCB-Canon/Canon Files/Planemons 1 — Types.md

 	r := ⟨0.15 ∧ 3.00⟩⨁
 	vₑ := ⟨0.20 ∧ 3.00⟩⨁

-> Tellurics are parahabitable worlds with solid or semi-solid surfaces — encompassing the full class of rocky, metallic, and icy planemos.
+> Tellurics are parahabitable worlds with solid or semi-solid surfaces — encompassing the full class of rocky, metallic, and icy planemons.
 > This category includes Earthlike worlds, massive rocky exoplanets, marginal sub-Earths, and bodies like Mars, Ganymede, Titan, or large moons of gas giants.
-> It defines the geophysical domain of terrestrial planemos — whether habitable or not — and serves as the primary envelope from which Geotic, Gaean, and Rheatic worlds are derived.
+> It defines the geophysical domain of terrestrial planemons — whether habitable or not — and serves as the primary envelope from which Geotic, Gaean, and Rheatic worlds are derived.

 **Core Feature**
 - This is a broad categorization — about **4.8%** of Tellurics are Geotics, and only about **0.55%** of all Tellurics are Gaeans — and **3.6%** of Tellurics are Rheatics.